AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/zendesk.md

 ## Next steps

-By following this tutorial, you have established a connection to your *Zendesk* account.
-You can now continue on to the next tutorial and [configure a dataflow to bring data into Platform](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/crm.html).
+By following this tutorial, you have authenticated and created a source connection between your [!DNL Zendesk] account and Platform.
+You can now continue on to the next tutorial and [create a dataflow to bring customer success data into Platform](../../dataflow/customer success.md).

 ## Additional resources

+The sections below provides additional resources that you can refer to when using the [!DNL Zendesk] source.

 ### Validation {#validation}

-To validate that you have correctly set up the source; and Zendesk profiles are being ingested, follow the steps below:
+The following outlines steps to validate that you have successfully connected your [!DNL Zendesk] source and that [!DNL Zendesk] profiles are being ingested to Platform.

-1. In the Platform UI, select **[!UICONTROL Datasets]** from the left navigation bar to access the [!UICONTROL Datasets] workspace.
+In the Platform UI, select **[!UICONTROL Datasets]** from the left navigation to access the [!UICONTROL Datasets] workspace.
 The [!UICONTROL Dataset Activity] screen displays the details of executions.

 ![Activity page](../../../../images/tutorials/create/zendesk/dataset-activity.png?lang=en)

-1. Next, select the dataflow run ID of the dataflow that you want to view, to see specific details about that dataflow run.
+Next, select the dataflow run ID of the dataflow that you want to view to see specific details about that dataflow run.

 ![Dataflow page](../../../../images/tutorials/create/zendesk/dataflow-monitoring.png?lang=en)

-1. Next, select the **[!UICONTROL Data governance]** tab, to view the schema details.
+To see details around your schema, select **[!UICONTROL Data governance]**.

 ![Zendesk schema](../../../../images/tutorials/create/zendesk/dataset-governance.png?lang=en)

-1. Finally, select the **[!UICONTROL Preview dataset]** button to display the data that was ingested.
+Finally, select **[!UICONTROL Preview dataset]** to display the data that was ingested.

 ![Zendesk dataset](../../../../images/tutorials/create/zendesk/preview-dataset.png?lang=en)

 ### Zendesk schema

-* The table below lists the supported mappings that must be set up for Zendesk.
+The table below lists the supported mappings that must be set up for Zendesk.

+>[!TIP]
+>
-* Click [Zendesk Search API > Export Search Results](https://developer.zendesk.com/api-reference/ticketing/ticket-management/search/#export-search-results) for the link to the API.
+>See [Zendesk Search API > Export Search Results](https://developer.zendesk.com/api-reference/ticketing/ticket-management/search/#export-search-results) for more information on the API.

 | Source | Schema Target | Type |
 |---|---|---|